RohithJeganathan08/LSHSHackClub_IntellectualInnovators/clubs/guides/marketing-for-your-club-video.md

 ### Announcements

 Make sure you get your first few club meetings announced on your school announcements.
-This could be through morning announcements through the entire school, but it could also just be a post on your school's network (Schoology, Edline, Blackboard, etc.).
+This could be through morning announcements throughout the entire school, but it could also just be a post on your school's network (Schoology, Edline, Blackboard, etc.).

 In the announcements, you want to make sure your message has your meeting time, date, and location.
 You should also have a 1-2 sentence description of Hack Club and what the first meeting may entail.

 Mason used this:

-> Are you interested in coding?
+> 🗨️Are you interested in coding?
 Do you want to learn how to make a game or learn a new programming language?
 Join Mason Hack Club!
 All skill levels are welcome.
-The 2nd semester kickoff meeting is Tuesday the 29th right after school in room B112.
+The 2nd-semester kickoff meeting is Tuesday the 29th right after school in room B112.
 This will be a short meeting about our new meeting structure and opportunities.
 Free pizza will be served.

 Announcements should happen before every major meeting, such as your first meeting of the semester/quarter/trimester.